 6. Remove the screw that secures the low-voltage differential signalling (LVDS) cable bracket.
 Remove the LVDS cable bracket and disconnect the LVDS and camera cable from the system board.

 7. Remove the screws that secure the display assembly to the computer.
-Lift up and remove the display assembly from the computer.
+Remove the display assembly from the computer.

 Installing the Display Assembly